10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 good food cafe and deli in lyme regis - exterior

-If you’re searching for a hearty start to the day or a wholesome homemade organic picnic lunch, look no further than the Good Food Café and Deli, an independent family-run affair in the heart of Lyme Regis.
+If you’re searching for a delicious coffee and cake pitstop, hearty start to the day or you want a wholesome homemade organic picnic lunch, look no further than the Good Food Café and Deli, an independent family-run affair in the heart of Lyme Regis.

 Step inside for hot cooked breakfasts and brunch, decadent cream teas, sticky pastries, homemade cakes, healthy smoothies, and organic homemade soups to eat in at a window seat.

-Alongside the dine-in options, there’s also a deli selling freshly-baked pies (which come courtesy of West Country award-winners Chunk and Tom’s Pies), local quiches and tarts, freshly-made baguettes or sandwich packed with Lyme Bay crab or homemade hummus, and a selection of local cheeses.
+Alongside the dine-in options, there’s also a deli selling freshly-baked pies, which come courtesy of West Country award-winners Chunk and Tom’s Pies.

 The details: